TeamAware/MRSD_project/README.md

 Create catkin workspace and include everything in this repository in the src folder

+First, download the model folder from team's Google drive () Copy the model folder and paste it inside the cv_tracker folder
 ------------------------------------------------------

 *To launch the image capturing module: